andresromero/andresromero.github.com/_posts/2014-02-28-People-you-might-know.md

 `<USER><TAB><Recommendations>`,

-where `<USER>` is a unique ID correponding to a user and `<Recommendations>` is a comma separated list of unique ID's corresponding to the algorithm's recommendations of people that `<USER>` might know, ordered in decreasing number of mutual friends.
+where `<USER>` is a unique ID correponding to a user and `<Recommendations>` is a comma separated list of unique ID's corresponding to the algorithm's recommendations of people that `<USER>` may know, ordered in decreasing number of mutual friends.

 Using *MapReduce* this problem can be easily solved using the following procedure: